chordify/redis-schema/README.md

 ```haskell
 instance Redis.Value Redis.DefaultInstance VisitorInfo where
 ```
-we see that unlike in the usual case, this `Value` instance has been declared specifically for `DefaultInstance`.
+We see that unlike in the usual case, this `Value` instance has been declared specifically for `DefaultInstance`.
 The reason is that the definition of the `Value` instance for `VisitorInfo` accesses Redis refs `VisitorStats` and `FavouriteSongs`, and these refs are linked to `DefaultInstance`.